manykarim/robotframework-PlatynUI/docs/spy-cli-plan.md

 ## Follow-up work (beyond this change)

-- Implement platform backends that call into the existing runtime components via FFI or IPC, replacing the JSON snapshot dependency.
+- Extend the backend surface with Linux and macOS implementations that call into the existing runtime components via FFI or IPC, complementing the new Windows UI Automation backend.
 - Streamline JSON snapshot generation directly from the existing Avalonia spy so the CLI can share capture logic.
 - Add optional output (e.g. CSV, XPath extraction) tailored to Robot Framework workflows.